 Our objectives for academia-business cooperation in R&I

 Following a benchmarking and an intensive tandem process, the Module 3 chose to reinforce academia-business R&I cooperation by working on two case studies

-- A CIVIS Innovation Strategy will identify university-specific and common challenges and propose joint actions to increase innovation capacity in areas such as the transfer of technology.
-Researchers will benefit from better support structures to convert research results into economic and/or societal value.
+- A CIVIS Innovation Framework will identify university-specific and common challenges and propose joint actions to increase innovation capacity in areas such as the transfer of technology.
+Researchers will benefit from better support structures and access to training, helping them unlock the economic and/or societal value of their research results.

-- A strategy for start-up ecosystems will identify issues and challenges on a regional level which we can address collectively as an Alliance.
+- CIVIS Network for Start-up Ecosystems will identify issues and challenges on a regional level which we can address collectively as an Alliance.
 Researchers and other university stakeholders will benefit from an upgraded support structure when starting a company.
 This could eventually include a wide range of consulting services as well as joint entrepreneurial trainings programmes for researchers, students and staff.

-For both case studies, our plan is to develop matrices that serve as guidelines for formulating strategies which are applicable for all CIVIS universities.
+For both case studies, our plan is to develop matrices that serve as guidelines for formulating strategies which are applicable for each CIVIS member university.
 The benchmarking phase highlighted the diversity of the CIVIS member universities in their approach to business-academia R&I cooperation, so we will first define a common understanding of innovation strategies and start-up ecosystems.
 The guidelines will also help to: